hgdsraj/cmpt470finalprojectrpg/README.md

 docker-compose up app
 ```
 - Wait for migrations to run (2-3 mins)
-- TODO: use latest migration as reference for healthcheck
 - Visit localhost:8000 in your browser.
 Voila!

 ### To build and run the app locally (using go build, recommended for development)